yaroslaff/nudecrawler/README.md

 if you will use `/bin/true` as script, it will detect all images as nude, and `/bin/false` will detect all images as non-nude.

+Scripts are usually installed to /usr/local/bin and if it's in $PATH, you do not need to specify full path to script, nudecrawler will find it in $PATH.

 ### detector: nsfw_api (recommended)

 To use [nsfw_api](https://github.com/arnidan/nsfw-api):